MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/format-and-lint/prettier.md

+---
+description: JavaScript formatting with Prettier.
+---
 # Prettier
-> JavaScript formatting with Prettier.

 Prettier is an opinionated code formatter.
 Use Prettier for formatting and linters for catching bugs.